MicrosoftDocs/microsoft-community-training/microsoft-community-training/Public-Preview-Version/infrastructure-management/install-your-platform-instance/Setup-Azure-ADB2C-Native-Phone-Authentication.md

 # Azure ADB2C Native Phone Authentication Setup
-As of today, Microsoft Community Training team develops and maintains a Phone Number OTP based identity provider based on the OpenIDConnect (OIDC) protocol.
+As of today, Community Training team develops and maintains a Phone Number OTP based identity provider based on the OpenIDConnect (OIDC) protocol.

-The team is in the process of migrating the customers using Microsoft Community Training Phone Authentication to Azure ADB2C Native Phone Authentication.
+The team is in the process of migrating the customers using Community Training Phone Authentication to Azure ADB2C Native Phone Authentication.

-This script can be used by customers to setup the custom user journey for ADB2C Native Phone Authentication for their Microsoft Community Training instance.
+This script can be used by customers to setup the custom user journey for ADB2C Native Phone Authentication for their Community Training instance.

 ### Migration of MCT phone auth to ADB2C native phone auth for Existing Instances
 Steps to migrate from MCT Phone Auth to ADB2C native Phone Auth